 What the opponents say

 An alliance led by the Swiss Transport Club (VCS) and the Umverkehr organization is fighting the bill with a referendum.
 After the Yes to the Climate Protection Act in June 2023, they argue that the expansion of the freeways should be halted.
-The 2023 expansion phase for the motorways is "excessive, outdated and overpriced" and runs counter to the statutory reduction targets for exhaust emissions.
+The 2023 expansion phase for the motorways is "excessive, outdated and overpriced" and runs counter to the legally enshrined reduction targets for exhaust emissions.
 It is time to invest in means of transport that really solve the problems of the 21st century.

 Wider highways lead to more traffic, longer traffic jams, more air pollution and noise and also more CO2 emissions.
 This is because widening creates incentives to use the widened route, argues the No Committee.
 And not only there, but also on the feeder routes, car traffic would then increase.
 Many neighboring communities are opposed to the freeway expansion projects.